 Toward a healthy diet

 Louvain4Nutrition is a multidisciplinary research platform targeting food and nutrition.
-A growing team of UCL researchers, whose expertise covers many fields, address the crucial question: ‘What is a healthy diet?’
+A growing team of UCLouvain researchers, whose expertise covers many fields, address the crucial question: ‘What is a healthy diet?’
 Louvain4Nutrition is part of the Louvain4 interdisciplinary research initiative, which aims to meet the great challenges of today and tomorrow.